ara-vardanyan/EE-399-Machine-Learning-HW-Reports/homework1/README.md

 ## Theoretical Background

-In this report, we will be exploring the process of fitting mathematical models to data.
-One of the key concepts that underlies this process is the idea of least-squares error.
-This is a technique for finding the optimal values for the parameters of a model that minimize the error between the model predictions and the observed data.
+One of the key concepts that underlies the process of machine learning is the error or loss function.
+An error or loss function is a mathematical function that quantifies how well a model fits a given dataset.
+The error or loss function measures the difference between the predicted values of the model and the observed values in the data.
+The goal of fitting a model to data is to find the values for the model’s parameters that minimize the error or loss function.

+The specific loss function chosen for this assignment was least-quares error.
 The least-squares error is defined as the sum of the squared differences between the observed values and the predicted values of a model.
 Mathematically, this can be expressed as:

 E = ¼(1~n) ∑n j=1(f (xj )−yj )2